NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/chainlink.md

 Randomness in computer systems, especially on blockchains, is challenging to achieve because general-purpose blockchains like Ethereum do not have inherent randomness.
 Another problem is the public nature of blockchain technology which makes finding a secure source of entropy difficult.
 Almost any mechanism of generating on-chain randomness using Solidity is vulnerable to MEV attacks.

+It is possible to generate the random value off-chain and send it on-chain, but doing so imposes high trust requirements on users.
+They must believe the value was truly generated via unpredictable mechanisms and wasn’t altered in transit.

-Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
-Smart contract developers can use Chainlink VRF as a tamper-proof random number generation (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:
+Oracles designed for off-chain computation solve this problem by securely generating random outcomes off-chain that they broadcast on-chain along with cryptographic proofs attesting to the unpredictability of the process.
+An example is Chainlink VRF (Verifiable Random Function), which is a provably-fair and verifiable source of randomness designed for smart contracts.
+Smart contract developers can use Chainlink VRF as a tamper-proof random number generation (RNG) to build  smart contracts for any applications which rely on unpredictable outcomes:

 - Blockchain games and NFTs
 - Random assignment of duties and resources (e.g. randomly assigning judges to cases)